cfprice3/FitnessTracker/README.md

 ### **4. How you can contribute:**
 Any styling or formatting contributions are welcome!
 I'm not 100% in love with the provided UI.
 I think it could be designed a little better to make it a more enjoyable user experience.
+Some other things you could do differently, is add some images or other stylings to make it a more enticing application to use.